kawasaki/pyscrlink/README.md

 Usage
 -----
-1. For micro:bit or other BLE devices, turn on Bluetooth Low Energy controller
-    ```sh
-    $ sudo btmgmt le on
-    $ sudo btmgmt power on
-    ```

-2. For Lego Mindstorms EV3, pair your Linux PC to the EV3 brick.
+1. For Lego Mindstorms EV3, pair your Linux PC to the EV3 brick.

    First, turn on the EV3 and ensure Bluetooth is enabled.